openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 where `salt` and input keying material (`IKM`) are defined for each key.
 The definition of EDHOC_Extract depends on the EDHOC hash algorithm selected in the cipher suite, see {{Section 4.1.1 of RFC9528}}.

+To maintain a uniform key schedule across the different EDHOC authentication methods, the same pseudorandom key notation (PRK_2e, PRK_3e2m, and PRK_4e3m) is retained.
+In the case of EDHOC with PSK-based authentication, no MACs are used.
+Consequently, while the naming convention suggests involvement in both encryption and MAC operations, only the parts related to encryption (2e, 3e, and 4e) are relevant.
+The index notation does not fully reflect the functional role of the keys in this method but is preserved for consistency with other EDHOC authentication variants

 The transcript hash TH_2 = H( G_Y, H(message_1) ) is defined as in {{Section 5.3.2 of RFC9528}}, the others are modified as specified below.